 To replace a toilet, you don't need a professional license in plumbing, only basic tools, patience, and a few hours of free time.

-Fortunately, replacing a toilet is one of the easiest DIY projects there is.
-With patience, a few simple tools, and a little strength, you can install a gleaming new water-efficient commode within only a few hours.
+The idea of changing out this hefty piece might have you reaching for the phone to call the plumber, but believe it or not replacing a toilet is a DIY project that practically anyone can do.
+With patience, a few simple tools, and strength (toilets are heavy!), you can install a gleaming new water-efficient commode within only a few hours.

-Before removing your old toilet, don’t forget to measure it.
+Before removing your old toilet, don’t forget to measure it to make sure the replacement toilet is the right size.
 Specifically, mark down the distance from the wall to the center of the bolts that attach the base to the floor.
 Is that distance 12 inches?
 You’re in luck.
 Your toilet is standard-sized.

 If you’ve measured a distance other than 12 inches, you might need to custom-order your replacement toilet.
-To avoid ordering one that is too large, also measure the space you have available to accommodate the width of your new fixture.
+To avoid ordering one that is too large, also measure the space you have available in the bathroom to accommodate the width of your new fixture.

 Beneath the tank of your existing toilet is the water supply line.
 Adjust its knob to stop the flow of water to the tank, then flush.
-Most likely, there will still be some water left in the bowl, so don your rubber gloves and use either a small cup (to bail it out) or some old towels (to soak it all up).
+Most likely, there will still be some water left in the bowl and tank, so don your rubber gloves and use either a small cup (to bail it out) or some old towels (to soak it all up).

 The easiest way to get your old toilet out of the bathroom is in two stages.
 Start with the tank and finish with the bowl.
 To separate the tank from the bowl, unscrew the bolts that attach the two pieces, then lift the tank off and carry it away, or set it aside on some old towels or a panel of cardboard.